Two athletes defended their Olympic titles Sunday as eight countries won gold medals at the Winter Games in Sochi, Russia.

-Evgeni Plushenko and Julia Lipnitskaia won the new team figure skating competition as their countrymen, including President Vladimir Putin, cheered at the Iceberg arena.
+Host Russia won its first gold medal, with Evgeni Plushenko and Julia Lipnitskaia leading it to the new team figure skating title.
+Their countrymen, including President Vladimir Putin, cheered at the Iceberg arena.

-Athletes from Slovakia, Germany, the Netherlands, Austria, Switzerland and the United States also won gold medals.
+Athletes from Poland, the Netherlands, Austria, Switzerland and the United States also won gold medals.

 Austrian Matthias Mayer took the top prize in the Alpine skiing downhill men's event.